It's Rush Limbaugh and the Excellence in Broadcasting Network.

 There's a skull back there.

-It's really weird occult stuff.
+It's really weird, occult stuff.

-Also, there's a friend of Lochner's who's finally spoken out at Mother Jones, who said that he had a um a real animus toward Gabriel Giffords, that he went to a number of her public appearances, asked her questions, was not satisfied with her answers, thought that she was not respecting him and so forth.
+Also, there's a friend of Lochner's who's finally spoken out at Mother Jones, who said that he had a real animus toward Gabriel Giffords, that he went to a number of her public appearances, asked her questions, was not satisfied with her answers, thought that she was not respecting him and so forth.

 And this is somebody who knew the kid.